 The ideal candidate will meet or exceed the following qualifications:

-7. Teaching experience at the post-secondary level with a demonstrated understanding and application of UDL and current assessment
+3. Five years teaching experience at the post-secondary level with a demonstrated understanding and application of UDL and current assessment methodologies.

-12. Demonstrated ability to work effectively with a variety of internal and external stakeholders including students, faculty, support staff,
+10. Demonstrated ability to work effectively with a variety of internal and external stakeholders including students, faculty, support staff, administrators and community stakeholders.

 For more information on the required professional development for all new full-time faculty, please see the following website: Teaching Skills and Abilities

-Candidates selected for an interview will be required to provide a 15-20 minute teaching demonstration.
+Candidates selected for an interview will be required to provide a 20-minute teaching demonstration.
 Details will be provided when interviews are scheduled.
-Please apply below by submitting your cover letter and resume to the online portal.
-Applications will be accepted until 4:00 pm on Wednesday February 24, 2021.
-The competition number is AC21-01.